IB - International Baccalaureate (Etelä-Tapiolan lukio)

 To contact the guidance counsellor:

-A lot of information is provided in Wilma; students are recommended to check the weekly digest (in the so-called Tinfo-file) regularly
+A lot of information is provided in Wilma; students are responsible to check the weekly digest (in the so-called Tinfo-file) regularly.

 Ladattavat tiedostot